scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q1: "How does TrialStreamer get updated when papers are retracted?"

+A1 (live):  I guess right now we don't, so that's something we should probably do.
+That's a fair point, we should!

 Q2: "Have you also looked into how to leverage other types of trials, like cohort studies?
 Or do you have thoughts on why not to include them?"

+A2 (live):  We haven't.
+I would like to get to a point where we can really meaningfully tease out the semantic representations of the RCTs because that's such a nice understandable design.
+Once we can do that (and we're getting there) then I would love to move on to other designs.
+Of course you can do meta-analyses of non-RCTs.
+I like RCTs as a problem because it constitutes a constrained-enough universe where I feel like we can make real progress (and it's already pretty hard).
+We're not right now, but of course I would like to.

 Q3: "I am curious if you use the XML version of PMC articles in your pipeline, or do you use the PDF articles?"

+A3 (live):  RobotReviewer will operate over PDFs, in general.
+But for Evidence Inference & the sake of the data being released, we obviously use the XMLs because they're much nicer.

 **More comments from audience**